ddrainer/FloodPlanet_Code/README.md

 # FloodPlanet Code
 Acknowledgement: This deep learning pipeline was initially constructed by Matt Purri, modified and maintained by Zhijie (JJ) Zhang.
+This work was funded by NASA Commercial Smallsat Data Acquisition (CSDA) Program, award number: 80NSSC21K1163.
+PI: Beth Tellman.
+This is a product of Social [Pixel] Lab.

 # Install
 ## Install geospatial packages, CUDA, Pytorch and Pytorch-lightning